Terms & Conditions / Health & Safety Information

 Cases can be useful to help protect your device from damage or to provide additional battery storage.

-Never use any charger or battery that is damaged in any way.
+Never use any charger, cable, or battery that is damaged in any way.

-Warning: Use only Samsung approved batteries, and recharge your battery only with Samsung approved chargers which are specifically designed for your device.
-Use of a non-Samsung approved battery or charger may present a risk of fire, explosion, leakage, or other hazard.
+Caution!
+Use only Samsung approved batteries, and recharge your battery only with Samsung approved chargers and cables which are specifically designed for your device.
+Use of a non-Samsung approved battery, cable, or charger may present a risk of fire, explosion, leakage, or other hazard.
 Samsung's warranty does not cover damage to the device caused by non-Samsung approved batteries and/or chargers.

 Use of incompatible devices, batteries, and charging devices could result in damage to the equipment and a possible risk of fire, explosion, or leakage, leading to serious injuries, damages to your device, or other serious hazards.